Representation Interventions Enable Lifelong Knowledge Memory Control in LLMs: Experiment

 \subsection{\textbf{RQ1}: \textsc{RILKE} Enables Lifelong Control}

-To evaluate lifelong knowledge control, we adopt a sequential editing protocol.
-Following prior work~\citep{DBLP:conf/iclr/DengWPDSC25,DBLP:journals/corr/abs-2502-05628}, we fix the batch size to 1 and the decoding temperature to 0.001.
-To avoid spurious activations, we gate the router with a representation-similarity threshold of 0.9, applying the selected module only when this threshold is exceeded.
-We report edit efficacy and generalizability at Steps 1, 10, 100, and 1000.
-Additionally, to assess the model’s retained usability after extensive editing, we report its accuracy on the MMLU benchmark after 1,000 edits, as shown in Tab.~\ref{tab:main_result}.
+Consistent with prior work~\citep{DBLP:conf/iclr/DengWPDSC25,DBLP:journals/corr/abs-2502-05628}, we evaluate lifelong knowledge control using a sequential protocol with a batch size of 1 to simulate continuous updates.
+To mitigate spurious activations, we set the gating similarity threshold $\tau_{\mathrm{sim}}$ to $0.9$, below which the query is considered irrelevant knowledge.
+For unstructured knowledge, we report edit efficacy and generalization at steps 10, 100, and 1,000, together with MMLU accuracy after 1,000 edits to assess the retention of general capabilities following extensive editing.
+We also evaluate on ZsRE dataset with 3,000 edits.
+All results are shown in Tab.~\ref{tab:main_result}.

-We find that across both models, \textsc{RILKE} maintains stable performance as edits accumulate.
-In contrast, competing methods begin to degrade after approximately 10 edits, while \textsc{RILKE} consistently outperforms them at every step, with gains that intensify over time.
-Moreover, unlike prior approaches whose utility degrades substantially after extensive editing, \textsc{RILKE} preserves performance on reasoning over unrelated knowledge, achieving near parity with the unedited base model on MMLU.
-These results show that \textsc{RILKE}’s interventions are highly localized, precisely modifying the intended knowledge while minimally perturbing other capabilities.
-Additional results on the EditEverything benchmark are presented in App.~\ref{appendix:additional}, and routing stability as dataset size increases is analyzed in App.~\ref{app:route}.
+We find that across both models on the UnKE benchmark, \textsc{RILKE} maintains stable performance as edits accumulate.
+In contrast, competing methods begin to degrade after approximately 10 edits, whereas \textsc{RILKE} consistently outperforms them, with a performance gap that widens over time.
+Moreover, unlike prior approaches where utility degrades substantially after extensive editing, \textsc{RILKE} preserves general reasoning capabilities, achieving near parity with the unedited base model on the MMLU.
+On the ZsRE dataset, for which \textsc{RILKE} was not explicitly designed, we also observe robust performance.
+While the advantage is smaller than on UnKE due to the lower difficulty of short form generation, the margin remains clear.
+These results demonstrate that \textsc{RILKE}'s interventions are highly effective, localized, and generalize well to paraphrased queries, precisely modifying the intended knowledge while minimally affecting other capabilities.
+We further provide a more rigorous evaluation of locality and generalizability by testing how \textsc{RILKE} routes incoming queries to the corresponding intervention modules at scale.
+We find that over 93\% of paraphrased queries are routed to the target module, while over 98\% of irrelevant queries are filtered out.
+This result further validates the reliability of our routing mechanism, which leverages the LLM's latent geometric signals.
+A detailed study of router behavior using a large-scale dataset is presented in App.~\ref{app:route}.
+We also include additional results on the more challenging EditEverything dataset, where longer and more complex data must be edited, in App.~\ref{appendix:additional}.
+The results show that \textsc{RILKE} achieves better performance compared with previous methods.

-\subsection{\textbf{RQ2}:RILKE Enables Memory-efficient Control via Shared-space Intervention}
+\subsection{\textbf{RQ2}: RILKE Enables Memory-efficient Control via Shared-space Intervention}